kyrolabs/awesome-langchain/README.md

 * [ChatGPT](https://github.com/biff-ai/chatgpt-langchainjs-example): ChatGPT & langchain example for node.js & Docker
 * [datasetGPT](https://github.com/radi-cho/datasetGPT): A command-line interface to generate textual and conversational datasets with LLMs.
 * [Databerry](https://github.com/gmpetrov/databerry): The no-code platform for semantic search and documents retrieval
+* [EVAL](https://github.com/corca-ai/EVAL): EVAL(Elastic Versatile Agent with Langchain) will execute all your requests.
+Just like an eval method.

 ## Platforms